namberino/sora/docs/paging.md

 When the kernel is sufficiently booted, we will have a kernel heap active and operational.
 The way we code heaps, though, usually requires that virtual memory is enabled.
 So we need a simple alternative to allocate memory before the heap is active

 As we're allocating quite early on in the kernel bootup, we can make the assumption that nothing that is `kmalloc()'d` will ever need to be `kfree()'d`.
 So we can just have a pointer (placement address) to some free memory that we pass back to the requestee then increment (this pointer will keep growing)

+# Page alignment

+If you have memory that is paged (swapped in and out of disk) or cached then arranging blocks such as structures or arrays so that they don't cross a boundary speeds up processing because it ensures the memory doesn't need to be swapped or cache lines filled when the code accesses different parts of the block.

+Page alignment is also helpful when protecting different parts of memory from being accessed by non-privileged processes as the protection hardware only has a limited number of registers so whole pages are protected rather than individual bytes or words.